Key takeaways

 We support both sides of M&A privacy work:

-For acquirers post-close.
-We deliver remediation work, often as fractional DPO transitioning to the buyer's privacy team or remaining as ongoing fractional support.
+• For acquirers post-close.
+We deliver remediation work, often as an outsourced DPO transitioning to the buyer’s privacy team or remaining as ongoing outsourced support.

 Get started